esnightingale/covid_deaths_spatial/README.md

-# Spatio-temporal analysis of deaths COVID-19-related deaths in England
+# Spatio-temporal analysis of COVID-19-related deaths in England